freqtrade/freqtrade/docs/rest-api.md

 ```

-Since the access-token has a short timeout (15 min) - the refresh-token should be used to get a fresh access token:
+Since the access token has a short timeout (15 min) - the `token/refresh` request should be used periodically to get a fresh access token:

 ``` bash
 > curl -X POST --header "Authorization: Bearer ${refresh_token}"http://localhost:8080/api/v1/token/refresh